 Belzer himself may not see the end-point.
 He joined “The Alex Jones Show” for its Nov.
 6 Election Day broadcast last year and, when Jones intimated that he might not vote, seemed taken aback.
 Belzer had been talking about the importance of getting involved politically.
 He didn’t argue with Jones, though.

 Belzer does seem to have a grim view of the government that is at least somewhat in line with Jones’.
 “Our country now, I’m sad to say … by Mussolini’s definition, we are a fascist state,” Belzer opines.
 As for our leaders, “The cabal of people with power in the U.S., they’re sociopaths,” Belzer told Jones this April.

-It’s not only Alex Jones who Belzer helps legitimize.
-Belzer and Wayne’s publisher, Skyhorse Publishing, is allowing the American Free Press, an anti-Semitic periodical run by long-time Holocaust denier Willis Carto, to sell both Hit List and Dead Wrong to its audiences.
+Belzer’s books have aroused interest on the radical right even beyond that of Alex Jones.
+The American Free Press, an anti-Semitic periodical run by long-time Holocaust denier Willis Carto, has sold both Hit List and Dead Wrong to its audiences.
 In its June 10-17 issue this summer, the periodical even ran an excerpt from Dead Wrong claiming that it is “literally impossible” that Marilyn Monroe died of an overdose of pills, JFK was slain by Oswald, or Sen. Robert Kennedy was killed by Sirhan Bishara Sirhan.